Chukobyte/crescent/docs/index.md

 ## About

 Crescent is a fighting game engine.
-More to come later...
+The menu bar above can be used to navigate to different sections.